"Summer was our best season." - Harper Lee (To Kill a Mockingbird)

 The Shop on Main Street (Czechoslovakia, 1965)

 In a small town in Slovakia in 1942, an old Jewish lady who runs a button shop takes on a "assistant" who, unbeknownst to her, is actually there to "Aryanize" the place – i.e. prepare for taking over after she and the rest of the town's Jews are sent off to Nazi death camps.
 This seriocomic take on fascism and the Holocaust won the Oscar for best foreign-language film (the country's first) in 1965, and its (Polish) star, Ida Kaminska, was nominated for best actress.
 (An interesting Canadian footnote: The film's co-director/screenwriter, Jan Kadar, went on to make Lies My Father Told Me, in Montreal in 1975.)
 Now released under the British title The Shop on the High Street, the all-region Blu-ray (also available on DVD) comes with a 40-minute appreciation by film scholar Michael Brooke, a vintage American press kit viewable on screen, and a 16-page booklet.
-That's a step up from the no-extras American DVD issued by Criterion in 2001.
-The new edition has punchier sound (especially evident in Zdenek Liska's score), but visuals are a mixed bag: more information in the frame, higher contrast (with subsequent loss of detail in the greys) and, unlike the smooth-looking Criterion, some scratches and debris (despite a new 2K restoration).
+A step up from the no-extras American DVD issued by Criterion in 2001, the new edition has punchier sound (especially evident in Zdenek Liska's score), but visuals are a mixed bag: more information in the frame, higher contrast (with loss of detail in the greys) and, unlike the smooth-looking Criterion, some scratches and debris (despite a new 2K restoration).

 1 from Disney